Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 *Return:*
 - *roleString* - The new string to use when building the role cheat sheet description translation

+### TTTCrosshairColorOverride(client)
+Allows overriding the color to use in place of the given player's normal crosshair color.\
+*Realm:* Client\
+*Added in:* 2.2.9\
+*Parameters:*
+- *client* - The local player

+*Return:* The new crosshair color to use for the local player.
+If you have no opinion (e.g. let other logic determine this) then don't return anything at all.

 ### TTTCupidShouldLoverSurvive(ply, lover)
 Called before a player is killed because their lover (as set by Cupid's arrows) has been killed.
 Allows developers to prevent the player from being killed.\
 *Realm:* Server\